-Alternative 1.
-No Action.
-Retain the current species in the Snapper Grouper FMP.

-Alternative 2.
-Remove black snapper (Apsilus dentatus) from the Snapper Grouper FMP.

-Alternative 3.
-Remove dog snapper (Lutjanus jocu) from the Snapper Grouper FMP.

-Alternative 4.
-Remove mahogany snapper (Lutjanus mahogoni) from the Snapper Grouper FMP.
+- 1. No Action.
+Retain the current species in the Snapper Grouper FMP. - 2 (Preferred).
+Remove black snapper (Apsilus dentatus) from the Snapper Grouper FMP. - 3 (Preferred).
+Remove dog snapper (Lutjanus jocu) from the Snapper Grouper FMP. - 4 (Preferred).
+Remove mahogany snapper (Lutjanus mahogoni) from the Snapper Grouper FMP. - 5 (Preferred).

-Alternative 5.
 Remove schoolmaster (Lutjanus apodus) from the Snapper Grouper FMP.

-federal conservation and management direct the Councils to consider the following seven factors (50 CFR \$600.340(b)(2)):
+the following seven factors (50 CFR §600.340(b)(2)):

-- 1. The importance of the fishery to the Nation and the regional economy; - 2. whether an FMP can improve the condition of the stock; - 3. the extent to which the fishery could be or already is adequately managed by states; - 4. whether an FMP can further the resolution of competing interests and conflicts; - 5. whether an FMP can produce more efficient utilization of the fishery: - 6. whether an FMP can foster orderly growth of a developing fishery; and - 7. costs of the FMP balanced against benefits.
+- 1. The importance of the fishery to the Nation and the regional economy; - 2. whether an FMP can improve the condition of the stock; - 3. the extent to which the fishery could be or already is adequately managed by states; - 4. whether an FMP can further the resolution of competing interests and conflicts; - 5. whether an FMP can produce more efficient utilization of the fishery; - 6. whether an FMP can foster orderly growth of a developing fishery; and - 7. costs of the FMP balanced against benefits.

-The Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) National Standard 1 (NS1) guidelines established criteria for designating Ecosystem Component

-(EC) species (species that remain in the FMP but have no regulations assigned to them including no annual catch limits (ACLs)).
+The Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) National Standard 1 (NS1) guidelines established criteria for designating Ecosystem Component (EC) species (species that remain in the FMP but have no regulations assigned to them including no annual catch limits (ACLs)).
 The NS1 guidelines pertaining to EC species (74 FR 3178; Section 50 CFR 600.310 (d) (5) (i)) indicate a species should meet four criteria to be considered for classification as an EC species: